sixTheDave/CCTF_Public/README.md

 ## Vol9.
 Round 1. information

-Start date: 2022 August 25, 10:00, Singapore Time - UTC/GMT +8
+**Start date**: 2022 August 25, 10:00, Singapore Time - UTC/GMT +8

-Finish date: 2022 August 26., 16:00, Singapore Time - UTC/GMT +8
+**Finish date**: 2022 August 26., 16:00, Singapore Time - UTC/GMT +8

-Global location link: TBA
+**Global location link**: TBA (flags are to be submitted to the CCTF smart contract)

-Physical location: HiTB Conference, InterContinental Singapore, 80 Middle Rd, Singapore 188966
+**Physical location**: HiTB Conference, InterContinental Singapore, 80 Middle Rd, Singapore 188966

+**What you need to play**: Your own skills/tools and a Metamask wallet with balance from faucet for submitting flags.

 More info TBA